MichalOpoka/ecfr/cfr/title-26-Internal-Revenue/chapter-I-Internal-Revenue-Service-Department-Treasury/subchapter-A-Income-Tax/part-1-Income-Taxes/subjectgroup-ECFRc4930337f38ecfd-Itemized-Deductions-Individuals-Corporations/section-1.163(j)-6.md

 (k) *Investment items and certain other items.* Any item of a partnership's income, gain, deduction, or loss that is investment interest income or expense pursuant to § 1.163-8T, and any other tax item of a partnership that is neither properly allocable to a trade or business of the partnership nor described in section 163(d), is allocated to each partner in accordance with section 704(b) and the regulations under section 704 of the Code, and the effect of such allocation for purposes of section 163 is determined at the partner-level.
 See § 1.163(j)-4(b)(3), section 163(d), and § 1.163-8T.

-(l) *S corporations* - (1) *In general - (i) Corporate level limitation.* In the case of any S corporation, the section 163(j) limitation is applied at the S corporation level, and any deduction allowed for business interest expense is taken into account in determining the nonseparately stated taxable income or loss of the S corporation.
+(l) *S corporations*—(1) *In general—(i) Corporate level limitation.* In the case of any S corporation, the section 163(j) limitation is applied at the S corporation level, and any deduction allowed for business interest expense is taken into account in determining the nonseparately stated taxable income or loss of the S corporation.
 An S corporation determines its section 163(j) limitation in the same manner as set forth in § 1.163(j)-2(b).
 Allocations of excess taxable income and excess business interest income are made in accordance with the shareholders' pro rata interests in the S corporation pursuant to section 1366(a)(1) after determining the S corporation's section 163(j) limitation pursuant to § 1.163(j)-2(b).
 See *Example 22* and *Example 23* in paragraphs (o)(22) and (23) of this section, respectively.

 (ii) *Short taxable periods.* For rules on applying the section 163(j) limitation where an S corporation has a two short taxable periods or where its taxable year consists of two separate taxable years see §§ 1.1362-3(c), 1.1368-1(g), and 1.1377-1(b).

 (2) *Character of deductible business interest expense.* If an S corporation has deductible business interest expense, such deductible business interest expense is not subject to any additional application of section 163(j) at the shareholder-level because such deductible business interest expense is taken into account in determining the nonseparately stated taxable income or loss of the S corporation.
 However, for all other purposes of the Code, deductible business interest expense retains its character as business interest expense at the shareholder-level.
 For example, for purposes of section 469, such deductible business interest expense retains its character as either passive or non-passive in the hands of the shareholder.
 Additionally, for purposes of section 469, deductible business interest expense from an S corporation remains interest derived from a trade or business in the hands of a shareholder even if the shareholder does not materially participate in the S corporation's trade or business activity.
 For additional rules regarding the interaction between sections 465, 469, and 163(j), see § 1.163(j)-3.

 (3) *Adjusted taxable income of an S corporation.* The ATI of an S corporation generally is determined in accordance with § 1.163(j)-1(b)(1).
-For purposes of computing the S corporation's ATI, the tentative taxable income of the S corporation is determined under section 1363(b) and includes -
+For purposes of computing the S corporation's ATI, the tentative taxable income of the S corporation is determined under section 1363(b) and includes—

 (i) Any item described in section 1363(b)(1); and

 (ii) Any item described in § 1.163(j)-1(b)(1), to the extent such item is consistent with subchapter S of the Code.

-(4) *Adjusted taxable income and business interest income of S corporation shareholders* - (i) *Adjusted taxable income of S corporation shareholders.* The ATI of an S corporation shareholder is determined in accordance with § 1.163(j)-1(b)(1) without regard to such shareholder's distributive share of any items of income, gain, deduction, or loss of such S corporation, except as provided in paragraph (m), and is increased by such shareholder's distributive share of such S corporation's excess taxable income.
+(4) *Adjusted taxable income and business interest income of S corporation shareholders*—(i) *Adjusted taxable income of S corporation shareholders.* The ATI of an S corporation shareholder is determined in accordance with § 1.163(j)-1(b)(1) without regard to such shareholder's distributive share of any items of income, gain, deduction, or loss of such S corporation, except as provided in paragraph (m), and is increased by such shareholder's distributive share of such S corporation's excess taxable income.

 (ii) *Disposition of S corporation stock.* If a shareholder of an S corporation recognizes gain or loss upon the disposition of stock of the S corporation, and the corporation the stock of which is being disposed of only owns non-excepted trade or business assets, the gain or loss on the disposition of the stock is included in the shareholder's ATI.
-See § 1.163(j)-10(b)(4)(ii) for dispositions of stock of S corporations that own -
+See § 1.163(j)-10(b)(4)(ii) for dispositions of stock of S corporations that own—

 (A) Non-excepted assets and excepted assets; or